NOAA-EMC/UPP/docs/CodeOverview.rst

 The UPP also incorporates the Joint Center for Satellite Data Assimilation (JCSDA) Community Radiative Transfer Model (CRTM) to compute model derived brightness temperature (TB) for various instruments and channels.
 This additional feature enables the generation of a number of simulated satellite products including GOES products.
+For CRTM documentation, refer to the `CRTM User Guide <https://github.com/JCSDA/crtm/wiki/files/CRTM_User_Guide.pdf>`__.

-Output from the UPP is in National Weather Service (NWS) and World Meteorological Organization (WMO) `GRIB2 <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/>`_ format and can be used directly by visualization, plotting, or verification packages, or for further downstream post-processing, e.g. statistical post-processing techniques.
+Output from the UPP is in National Weather Service (NWS) and World Meteorological Organization (WMO) `GRIB2 <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/>`__ format and can be used directly by visualization, plotting, or verification packages, or for further downstream post-processing, e.g., statistical post-processing techniques.

 Examples of UPP products include: